oreotikii/bambuddy/README.md

 #### Power Monitoring & Alerts

-For Tasmota plugs with energy monitoring (e.g., Sonoff S31), Bambusy can alert you when power consumption exceeds a threshold:
+For Tasmota plugs with energy monitoring (e.g., Sonoff S31), Bambuddy can alert you when power consumption exceeds a threshold:

 1. Enable **Power Alert** in the plug settings
 2. Set the **Power Threshold** in watts (e.g., 200W)